 If there’s one thing people know about Japan, it’s sumo wrestling.
 Well, that and geisha, the iconic Mount Fuji, and those bullet trains.
 Sumo tournaments happen six times a year, and three of those take place in Tokyo.
 If you’re fortunate enough to be here when there’s a tournament on — in January, May, or September — then it’s well worth checking out.
 Here’s how to see sumo in Tokyo, for cheap(ish).

 Sumo is a timeless sport and perfect for visitors.
 While there are intricacies and foot-trickery that only experts will spot, there’s more than enough throwing, spinning, and near-misses to keep newcomers interested.
 Despite its honored position as the national sport, in recent times sumo has suffered from scandals and a dearth of Japanese wrestlers in the top ranks.
 This really only matters if you’re a hardcore fan, though — watching the frankly enormous players step into that ring and square up is seriously impressive.

 Official sumo tournaments (called “basho”) are held three times a year in Tokyo — in January, May, and September — at Ryōguku Kokugikan, the national sumo stadium.
 Each tournament is held over 15 days, so there’s a total of 45 days of top-class sumo in Tokyo each year.

 - January Tournament: Jan.
 14–28 (tickets on sale from Dec 9, 2023)

-- May Tournament: May 14th – 28th (Tickets from April 8th 2023)
+- May Tournament: May 12–26 (tickets on sale from April 6, 2024)

-The rest of the seats are divided into “box seats” and “arena seats”, and are fine for us cheapos.
+The rest of the seats are divided into “box seats” and “arena seats” and are fine for us Cheapos.

 Box seats: Good for groups